katspaugh/wavesurfer.js/README.md

 - downloads and unzips the latest wavesurfer.js library to a temporary directory
 - generates the latest API docs
-- copies and syncs the files in the `example` directory
+- copies and syncs the files in this repository
 - injects the unpkg CDN url in the `example` directory
 - regenerates the `example` index page